-Example 2: Transfer of Direct Costs between Functions Based on a Work Order staff and the costs of the materials are initially charged to the maintenance department.
+Example 2: Transfer of Direct Costs Between Functions Based on a Work Order

-An LEA needs a moveable storage cabinet for one its classrooms.
+An LEA needs a movable storage cabinet for one of its classrooms.
 Rather than purchasing it from an outside source, the LEA decides to utilize its maintenance staff to build the cabinet.
-The salaries of the maintenance
+The salaries of the maintenance staff and the costs of the materials are initially charged to the maintenance department.